lukaabra/elden-guesser/README.md

 # NestJS API

 ## Features
-- REST Express API
+- REST Express API with JWT Auth
-- JWT auth with blacklist
 - Prisma ORM and PostgreSQL database
 - Testing pipeline with Jest and Docker